ANTI Festival International Prize for Live Art

 The world's only International Prize for Live Art is 30,000 euros, making it one of the richest cultural prizes in the arts.
 The winning artist receives a cash prize of 15,000 euros and the same amount in the form of a production grant for bringing a new work to the ANTI Festival in the following year.

-ANTI Festival International Prize for Live Art will be awarded for the 5th time
+The ANTI Festival International Prize for Live Art website is www.liveartprize.com